How Do I Start Investing as a Beginner? (Simple Steps to Grow Your Wealth from Day One)

 Forget risky stock picking.
 Focus on low-cost, diversified options:

-- Index Funds (like VTI or VOO): These track the entire stock market or S&P 500.
+- Index Funds (like VTI or VOO): These track the entire stock market or the S&P 500.

 - ETFs (like SCHD or QQQ): Easy to buy and hold.
 Great for dividends or growth.